ericmoritz/catalog/README.md

 # Catalog service

 This is an example catalog service.
 It will provide a RESTful API to catalog https://schema.org/CreativeWork objects.
-It is very basic but requires enough functionality for modern services.
+It is very basic but requires enough functionality to resemble a modern service.

 ## Domain Model